dayuwater/CarND-PID-Control-Project-master/README.md

 # Note
 - The Reflection is in Reflection/Reflection.md
 - There is also a Jupyter Notebook version of the Reflection in project root directory
+- Use CarND Term 1 environment to run the code inside Reflection.ipynb
+- I changed `PID.h`.
+Use my version to compile the code.

 ---